TLeaves/chromium-crosswalk/docs/ios/objects.md

 instead should support the tab helper being unavailable.

-A WebState and all the attached tab helpers are sometimes called a tab (because they implement what the user sees and interacts with in a browser tab).
-There currently is a Tab interface but it is a legacy object that is deprecated and is slowly being removed.
-If possible, prefer to use WebState directly instead of Tab.
+A WebState and all the attached tab helpers are sometimes called a tab because they implement what the user sees and interacts with in a browser tab.

 The corresponding object on desktop is WebContents.